ES-1085/f2025-ds1-project-ada/proposal/proposal.md

 ##print(summary_stats)
 ```

+This is a sample of summary statistics that can be used to which
+platforms are most popular across U.S. adults.

-## Draft bar chart for specific platform usage by demographic use
+# Draft bar chart for specific platform usage by demographic use

 ``` r
 # Code for a visualization